The Perfect Everest Base Camp Packing List [2022]

 Phew – if you reached the end of my Everest Base Camp trek packing list, congrats!

-This is a first-hand account of my experience on packing for EBC whilst trying to stick to a budget but also ensuring I had everything I needed for a successful trek.
+This is a first-hand account of my experience packing for EBC.
+I tried sticking to a budget while also ensuring I had everything I needed for a successful trek.

-Bear in mind that everyone is different and no one packing list will suit everything.
+Bear in mind that everyone is different, and no one packing list for Everest Base Camp trek will suit everything.

 Have you been to Nepal?
 What’s your top tip on what to pack for Everest Base Camp?
 Let me know in the comments section below.